Water Quality Monitoring Program

 Depth (m): The depth is measured in meters (1 meter = 3.28 feet).
 It is important to know the depth at which the parameters are measured because of factors which may affect the parameter at various depths.
 There are several reasons to consider the depth when measuring water quality parameters.
 Examples: water temperature, chlorophyll, and turbidity decrease as the depth increases while salt concentrations generally increase with depth.
 Small variations in typical measurements could be the result of changing depth depending on the sonde location and placement or recent rainfall events.

 Depth can also be used to proxy the height or amplitude of a tide at stations where the sonde is at a fixed level and does not rise and fall with the tide.
-The YSI sonde stations used by the Cape Cod Cooperative Extension are at fixed level at most sites (Wellfleet Harbor, Pleasant Bay, and Cotuit Bay) and allow for tide measurement.
-The Barnstable Harbor site moves up and down with the tide and provides a constant measurement of water parameters just below the surface.
+The sondes used in our program are at fixed levels at all sites and allow for measurement of tidal flux but not to the degree of a tide station.

 pH: In scientific terms pH stands for “potential hydrogen” which is an overall measure for the acid/alkaline balance.
 The pH level is measured on a scale from 0 to 14 where 0 is the highest acidic concentration and 14 is the most alkaline.
 The pH of a body of water or solution is determined by the hydrogen ion concentration activity and is expressed mathematically as pH = -log [H].
-It is important for pH to remain at a balanced level for marine life as changes can affect physiological processes like the ability to utilize oxygen and quickly induce stress.
+It is important for pH to remain at a balanced level for marine life as changes can affect physiological processes like the ability to utilize oxygen or the availability of calcium carbonate.
 The average pH of ocean surface water is approximately 8 but varies with environmental circumstances and location.
 Ocean acidification, or a decrease in pH, has become an increased concern over the past decades as increased atmospheric carbon dioxide is dissolved in the oceans, further warranting the long term observances of pH levels.

-DO (or ODO): Dissolved oxygen (DO) is an important parameter to measure because it strongly characterizes the health of a water body as a necessary element for marine life.
-DO is measured as the amount of gaseous oxygen (O2) dissolved in water, and is measured by the YSI sondes in both percentage saturation (%) and milligrams per liter (mg/L).
+DO (or ODO): Dissolved oxygen (DO) is a measure of how much oxygen is available to marine life, and is a strong indication of the health of a water body.
+DO is measured as the amount of gaseous oxygen (O2) dissolved in water, and is measured by the sondes in both percentage saturation (%) and milligrams per liter (mg/L).
 Algae normally produce oxygen through respiration such that measured surface DO levels are often higher during daylight hours.
 A low DO level may indicate high levels of decaying algae and/or waste products.
 Low DO levels could also be the result of warmer water temperatures as the oxygen capacity of water is inversely correlated with water temperature, i.e. as water temperature increases the DO saturation level of the water decreases.
-Depending on the particular probe used the DO will be expressed as DO or ODO (optical dissolved oxygen).
+Depending on the particular probe used, the DO will be expressed as DO or ODO (optical dissolved oxygen).